ManzhouYang/asdef/README.md

 # Name
-I'm only used a random number and do it.
+I'm only used some random letters and do it.